oauthstuff/draft-oauth-par/main.md

 # Introduction {#Introduction}

-Pushed authorization requests (PAR), defined by this document, enable OAuth [@!RFC6749] clients to push the payload of an authorization request directly to the authorization server in exchange for a request URI value, which is used as reference to the authorization request payload data in a subsequent call to the authorization endpoint via the user agent.
+A pushed authorization request (PAR), defined by this document, enables an OAuth [@!RFC6749] client to push the payload of an authorization request directly to the authorization server.
+A request URI value is received in in exchange, which is used as reference to the authorization request payload data in a subsequent call to the authorization endpoint via the user agent.